 Molina manages all components of Covered Services for behavioral health.
-For Member behavioral health needs, please contact us directly.
+For Member behavioral health needs, please contact us directly at (855) 322-4082.
 Molina has a Behavioral Health Crisis Line that Members may access 24 hours per day, 365 days per year by calling the Member Services telephone number on the back of their Molina ID card.